 34.03, -117.07 (East of Los Angeles, CA)

-This small general aviation airport was evident established at some point between 1945-52,
+This small general aviation airport was evident established at some point in 1950,

-The earliest depiction which has been located of Crafton Hills Airport was a 7/13/52 USGS aerial photo.
+The earliest photo which has been located of Crafton Hills Airport was a 7/13/52 USGS aerial photo.

 It depicted the field as having a single northeast/southwest runway, with several T-hangars on the north side.

 The 1954 USGS topo map depicted Crafton Hills Airport as having a single northeast/southwest runway,

 with a single small building on the north side.